-Vitamin D is very important for the bone health of your baby and for you as well.
+- Get Enough Vitamin D: Vitamin D is very important for the bone health of your baby and for you as well.
 So bask in the sun in the morning hours or in the evening.

-Equip yourself with the knowledge of breastfeeding and other baby care techniques.
+- Learn About Breastfeeding: Equip yourself with the knowledge of breastfeeding and other baby care techniques.
 Join classes or online forums that will give you an idea of basic techniques.
 These techniques will come in handy once your baby is born.

-Make a checklist of things that you will need to carry to the hospital.
+- Prepare Your Hospital Bag: Make a checklist of things that you will need to carry to the hospital.
 Also shop for things that you will require after the delivery like soft cotton sanitary pads, feeding gowns, breast pads, feeding pillows, etc. Plan your travel arrangements for reaching the hospital in case you get your labour pain.
 Also, purchase the basic gender-neutral essentials for your little one.
 You will be left with very less time once the baby arrives.

 - Don’t eat processed food or junk food.
 Eating junk food can lead to indigestion and even heartburn.
-So avoid eating junk completely.

 - Avoid practising yoga poses or exercises without consulting a doctor or a trained instructor.